 The CEP Department offers a doctoral Counseling Psychology program that leads to a Ph.D. in Counseling Psychology.
 The program is accredited by the American Psychological Association.
 For more information on this accreditation contact

 American Psychological Association

 Phone: (202) 336-5979.

 The program is based on the scientist-practitioner model through which both research and service delivery skills are acquired.
 Graduates of the program are prepared to conduct research, provide service, teach and supervise.
 The program prepares students for licensure as psychologists.
-The three goals of the program are to
+The two aims of the program are:

 Annual application deadline: December 15